kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 **device-state**: keeps track of the device state history.
 Will also be used to subscribe to state changes.

 **fw-update**: this collection is used to keep track of available firmware updates.

-For this first tutorial, we will only use the ̀-state collection.
+For this first tutorial, we will only use the `device-state` collection.

 ## Preparing the ESP32 Development Environment